amandasposito/amandasposito.github.io/_posts/2017-06-04-testing-in-elixir-where-to-start.markdown

 ### Describe

-To group our tests, there is a function called `describe` and It is a very used convention to organize the tests in a group of examples by function.
+To group our tests, there is a function called `describe` and it is a very used convention to organize the tests in a group of examples by function.

 {% highlight elixir %}
 describe "Some.Function" do